-The load speed wasn’t the only reason why Revamp was interested in exploring alternatives to Wordpress for their clients sites.
+The loading speed wasn’t the only reason why Revamp was interested in exploring alternatives to WordPress for their clients’ sites.

 Weis and his team were also struggling more and more with legacy client sites.
 Many Revamp customers had been around for years, and while the front-end of their sites had been refreshed and updated, the backends had become complicated and difficult for new account managers and junior marketers on the team to navigate when publishing new content.

 This challenge was amplified for those clients, legacy or not, who needed their own access to the CMS and would regularly make updates on their own.
 Training clients and providing support for them - including when they would accidentally turn off a plugin or break a module - was time-consuming and frustrating, for both the account managers at Revamp and the client.

 The template foundation for most of these sites, too, created what Weis felt like was an unnecessary limitation to what his designers could offer clients in terms of updates to the look and feel of their sites.
 Clients would be bored with a template they see replicated everywhere else, but uncomfortable with a complete custom redesign and rebuild.